akramarenkov/cqos/v2/limit/README.md

 Thus, when choosing units of measurement, you can balance between the uniform distribution of data elements over time and performance (the maximum achievable speed)

-Based on measurements, specifying a time interval of less than 10 milliseconds greatly reduces performance
+Based on measurements, specifying a time interval of less than 10 milliseconds significantly reduces performance and accuracy

 ## Usage